Girish Park metro station

-Girish Park is an underground metro station on the North-South corridor of the Blue Line of Kolkata Metro which is close to Girish Park in Jorasanko, Kolkata, West Bengal, India.
+Girish Park is an underground metro station on the north–south corridor of the Blue Line of Kolkata Metro which is close to Girish Park in Jorasanko, Kolkata, West Bengal, India.

 History

-In 2024, Kolkata Metro commenced a significant upgrade at Girish Park Metro Station by replacing the steel third rail with an aluminum rail on the Blue Line.
+In 2024, Metro Railway commenced a significant upgrade at the station by replacing the steel third rail with an aluminum rail on the Blue Line.
 This enhancement aims to save energy and reduce operational costs.
-The aluminum rail’s superior conductivity is expected to reduce voltage drops, leading to faster train acceleration and shorter travel times.
+The aluminum rail's superior conductivity is expected to reduce voltage drops, leading to faster train acceleration and shorter travel times.
 The project began with preparatory work at night to avoid disrupting daily services and is part of a larger initiative to modernize the entire 35 km stretch of the Blue Line over the next two years.

 Additionally, the new aluminum third rail will reduce energy loss by 84%, saving approximately ₹1 crore per kilometer annually and cutting carbon emissions by 50,000 tons over its lifetime.
 The upgrade includes installing additional substations to support the enhanced train frequency, bringing Kolkata Metro in line with global standards.